Thev2Andy/PowerQR/README.md

 # PowerQR
-PowerQR is an image data storage system, and can encode an unlimited amount of bytes in an image, *typically* compressing it in the process as an image.
+PowerQR is a data storage / encoding system, and can encode an unlimited amount of bytes in an image / text.

 # Features
 * Generate with one function.